 Ballroom dancing is a world of class, tradition, and passion.
 There is a great history behind ballroom dancing, both competitively and recreational speaking.
 “Ball” is derived from the Latin word “ballare” which means “to dance.”
-Modern ballroom dancing comprises of the “International” and “American” dance styles, and they are foxtrot, viennese waltz, waltz, tango, quickstep, cha-cha, rumba, swing, bolero, mambo.
-These dances are famous all over the world, and they are not only performed in social gatherings, but in competitions as well.
+Modern ballroom dancing comprises of the “International” and “American” dance styles.
+These dance styles are famous all over the world.
+They are not only performed in social gatherings but in competitions as well.

-Ballroom dancing traces its origins to the early 20th century, when the West End establishments were developing the art of ballroom dancing.
+Ballroom dancing traces its origins to the early 20th century when the West End establishments were developing the art of ballroom dancing.
 The world’s leading board for ballroom dance examinations, the Imperial Society of Teachers of Dancing (ISTD), was established in 1904.
-There were some notable people who were instrumental in the development and promotion of modern ballroom dance including Josephine Bradley, the ‘First Lady’ and world class champion of ballroom dance; GK Anderson who founded the English style; Lady Humphries who helped establish the Modern Ballroom Dance Faculty of the Imperial Society; and Alex Moore who contributed to the writing of Technique of Ballroom Dancing.
+There were some notable people who were instrumental in the development and promotion of modern ballroom dance.
+These notable people included Josephine Bradley, the ‘First Lady’ and world-class champion of ballroom dance; GK Anderson who founded the English style; Lady Humphries who helped establish the Modern Ballroom Dance Faculty of the Imperial Society; and Alex Moore who contributed to the writing of Technique of Ballroom Dancing.

 The Closed Hold